chatasweetie/twilio-flask-server/README.md

 The flask server listens to request that are funneled through a secure tunnel - [ngrok](https://ngrok.com/).
 It sends responses to depended on what was texted.

-Step-by-step guide on how the set up the server, ngrok and connect it to Twilio by [chatasweetie](https://chatasweetie.com/) on the post coming soon:[Twilio - Sending Text Message Demo](http://chatasweetie.com/)
+Step-by-step guide on how the set up the server, ngrok and connect it to Twilio by [chatasweetie](https://chatasweetie.com/) on the post:[Twilio - 2 Ways of Sending Text Message](http://chatasweetie.com/2016/12/19/twilio-2-ways-of-sending-text-message)

 ### Technology Stack